Obligations of Queensland Ministers

 Queensland Ministers have obligations under the Right to Information Act 2009 (Qld) (RTI Act) and the Information Privacy Act 2009 (Qld) (IP Act).
 Generally, these obligations would be fulfilled by Ministerial staff or appropriately authorised departmental officers.

-Under the RTI Act and the IP Act a person has a right to apply to access a document of a Minister, subject to some exceptions.
+Under the RTI Act and the IP Act a person has a right to apply to access a document of a Minister, or amend a document of a Minister that contains the person’s personal information, subject to some exceptions.
 Ministers and their staff must also comply with the privacy principles in the IP Act when dealing with personal information.

 The term ‘document’ captures a broad range of information formats, including hard copy and electronic files, handwritten notes, text messages and post-it notes on files.
 Ministers, along with their staff and consultants, receive and deal with numerous documents, not all of which will be documents of a Minister for the purposes of the RTI and the IP Act.